nrwl/nx/docs/shared/guides/turbo-and-nx.md

 - There is a rich ecosystem of [third-party plugins.](https://nx.dev/community)

 From day 1 Nx has always been an **MIT-licensed open source project**, and we did everything to make sure companies using Nx won’t end up in the vendor lock-in.
 We clearly separated Nx the open source project and Nx Cloud the SAAS product.
 For instance, Nx Cloud is built using the public APIs Nx provides (you can build your own and some companies do).
 Nx Cloud docs are on a separate domain etc.

+## Switch to Nx

+If you're ready to switch from Turborepo to Nx, the [migration process is fully documented](/recipes/adopting-nx/from-turborepo).